 Listening to favourite pieces of recorded music.

 Music therapy involves a trained music therapist working either with a group or an individual, using music to support and help people express themselves and communicate with others.
+Music therapists are qualified and registered with the Health and Care Professions Council (HCPC).
 Music therapy has been shown to reduce anxiety for some people with dementia, as well as leading to improvements in their cognitive function i.e. their thinking, feeling, perception, mood and behaviour.

 Music therapy can provide a powerful and pleasurable way to communicate and connect with someone, especially when other forms of communication are lost.

 What are the benefits?

 Music helps people with dementia express feelings and ideas

 It can encourage physical exercise, dance or movement

 It can encourage social interaction with others, reduce social isolation and promote activity in groups